kompanie-dev/reagenz/README.md

     `;

     // This function generates the innerHTML of the component.
-    // In this case it also accesses the count selector specified in the constructor. render() {
+    // In this case it also accesses the count selector specified in the selectors property. render() {
         const { count } = this.useSelectorData();